drostron/slamdata-docs/source/administration-guide.rst

 List tokens that you have created.
 Does not list tokens that were created by others based on your authority.

-The json representation of the tokens does not contain the ``secret`` field for this endpoint in order to reduce the chance of the secret leaking.
+The JSON representation of the tokens does not contain the ``secret`` field for this endpoint in order to reduce the chance of the secret leaking.
 The secret can be retrieved by using the ``id`` endpoint.